h2oai/sparkling-water/r/README.rst

    spark_install(version = "2.1.3")

 **NOTE**: The previous command requires access to the internet.
-If you are not connected to the internet/behind a firewall you would need to do the following:
+If you are not connected to the internet/behind a firewall you can do the following:

-1. Download `Spark <https://spark.apache.org/downloads.html>`__ (Pick the major version that corresponds to Sparkling Water)
+1. Download `Spark <https://spark.apache.org/downloads.html>`__ (Pick any supported minor version for Spark 2.1)
 2. Unzip Spark files
 3. Set the ``SPARK_HOME`` environment variable to the location of the downloaded Spark folder in R as follows: